xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 allows users to create a subclass of the `Model` object by merely deriving from the class in C# and overriding only the methods they care about.
-Sometimes the Objective-C contract requires that the user provides an implementation for this method (those are flagged with the @required directive in Objective-C).
-In those cases, you should flag those methods with the `Abstract` attribute.
+Sometimes the Objective-C contract requires that the user provides an implementation for this method (those are flagged with the `@required` directive in Objective-C).
+In those cases, you should flag those methods with the `[Abstract]` attribute.

-The `Abstract` attribute can be applied to either methods or properties and causes the generator to flag the generated member as "abstract" and the class to be an abstract class.
+The `[Abstract]` attribute can be applied to either methods or properties and causes the generator to flag the generated member as abstract and the class to be an abstract class.

 The following is taken from Xamarin.iOS: